SteliosSpanos/cloud-engineering-AWS/README.md

 ## About

-I'm a Computer Science student building practical experience with AWS services.
+I'm a Computer Science student gaining practical experience with AWS services.
 This repository showcases projects that demonstrate cloud architecture, security best practices, and real-world problem-solving.

 Each project includes:
 - Architecture diagrams and design decisions